MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/fiscal-integration-for-retail-channel.md

 - **Fiscal document provider** – This component serializes transaction/event data in the format that is also used for interaction with the fiscal device or service, parses responses from the fiscal device or service, and stores the responses in the channel database.
 The extension also defines the specific transactions and events that must be registered.
 - **Fiscal connector** – This component initializes the communication with the fiscal device or service, sends requests or direct commands to the fiscal device or service, based on the transaction/event data that is extracted from the fiscal document, and receives responses from the fiscal device or service

-A fiscal integration sample might contain the Commerce runtime (CRT), Hardware station, and POS extensions for a fiscal document provider and a fiscal connector, respectively.
+A fiscal integration sample might contain the Commerce runtime (CRT), Hardware station, and POS extensions for a fiscal document provider and a fiscal connector.
 It also contains the following component configurations:

 - **Fiscal document provider configuration** – This configuration defines an output method and a format for fiscal documents.
 It also contains a data mapping for taxes and payment methods, to make data from Retail POS compatible with the values that are predefined in the fiscal device or service firmware.
 - **Fiscal connector configuration** – This configuration defines the physical communication with the specific fiscal device or service.